Before you visit the island of Ireland, there are some things that you should know so that your vacation is hassle-free and safe.

 This is a piece of key visitor information that you should know especially if you want to use electronic devices while traveling around Ireland.

-The average plug has 3 square pins in it.
+The average plug has 3 square pins in it and is known as a Type G plug.

 If you are coming from the U.K. and other parts of Europe, Australia and indeed most of Asia and Africa, you can use appliances like hairdryers, straighteners and shavers without issue since the voltage is the same as the one in Ireland.